The 5 Biggest Mistakes Veteran and Military Home Buyers Make

 Maybe you think there’s no sense in buying if there’s a chance you might be relocated in the next few years.
 But that doesn’t mean you shouldn’t buy; in fact, that home could end up being a smart investment.

 Don’t like the idea of becoming a landlord?
-A VA loan is assumable (meaning you can transfer the loan and the property to another vet), or you can just sell the home to a nonmilitary buyer.
+A VA loan is assumable (meaning you can transfer the loan and the property to another person), or you can just sell the home and regain your full VA loan entitlement.
 And don’t forget: You can use your VA home loan benefits again and again, so you can own a rental property and a new home.
+You can even refinance a VA loan if you are an active-duty service member.
+You may want to refinance if you have a non-VA loan, to increase your loan amount and tap into your home equity, or if you can get a better interest rate with a new VA loan.

 Mistake No. 5: Making other big purchases before closing

-Once you’ve found a home and your offer is accepted, you’ll probably be excited to just move in already and make it yours.
+Once home buyers find a home and their offer is accepted, they can be excited about moving in and making it theirs.
 Maybe you have an eye on a new big-screen TV, and you’re looking into financing a new living room set you love.
-But don’t do that yet.
+But don’t do that until you’re really a homeowner, even if your lender has approved your mortgage loan.

 Wait until after closing to make any other financial moves, just to be on the safe side and to keep your loan on track.